 Simplicity Pattern 2589 – The dress and Pattern 2621 – the Underpinnings.

 I’ve got this one for starting.
-It’s pretty damned close to historically accurate – i’ve got some other plans for fabrics for the dress, and the chemise from 2621 is hard to fit correctly, but it’s beautiful.
+It’s pretty damned close to historically accurate – I’ve got some other plans for fabrics for the dress, and the chemise from 2621 is hard to fit correctly, but it’s beautiful.
 I made a different style of hood, more softly curved because it looks better on me, but even the hood is pretty accurate – most ladies would have had only 1 hood in either black, or possibly white, that they used with all of their outfits, rather than making a bunch of french hoods to match.
-I’d suggest, on the corset, rather than sewing on the tabs, making them part of the main peices so if you want to bone them and make them work for their real purpose (helping to support the farthingale), you don’t have to fight with unneccesary seams.
+I’d suggest, on the corset, rather than sewing on the tabs, making them part of the main pieces so if you want to bone them and make them work for their real purpose (helping to support the farthingale), you don’t have to fight with unnecessary seams.
 Also, to make the straps work with the dress, you’ll have to fuss and fidget with them.

 Pattern the Second

 More of an Elizabethan than Tudor, but the sleeves have got to be altered – most Elizabethan dresses have much more fabric in the sleeves than this does.
 I’m pretty sure this’ll work over pattern 2621, but I’ve never found this in a size that would be easy to scale up for me, being a 50-40-50 and most patterns stopping at 40-30-40 (really annoying, because i like the red dress in this pattern), so I don’t know for sure.
 Other than the sleeves, and the fact that it’s totally not ornate enough to be Elizabethan, it’s a good start.